dcac/dcac.github.io/_posts/features/2020-01-22-embrace-it-little-women-is-the-best-film-of-2019.md

 image: embrace-it-little-women-is-the-best-film-of-2019.jpg
 author: jaredy
 stars:
-excerpt: "Find out why Greta Gerwig's new adaptation of _Little Women_ is the film that stayed with Jared Young the longest, this year."
+excerpt: "Find out why Greta Gerwig's new adaptation of <em>Little Women</em> is the film that stayed with Jared Young the longest, this year."
 position:
 addressee:  "Fellow Critics"
 layout: feature